binaris/dev-docs-content/main_concepts/calling-the-backend-from-the-frontend.md

 #### Using the Reshuffle backend from the frontend

 Connecting the frontend to the backend is super simple with Reshuffle.
-Here’s the two simple things you should know:
+Here are the two simple things you should know:

 1. In every frontend file that intends to use the backend, import the reshuffle macro (only once per file) at the top of the file